swix/swix.github.com/index.md

 **startdate**

 This query string parameter allows you to specify the start date for the date range used to retrieve the seriesdata.
+The format of the date needs to be YYYY-MM-DD.

 Example:<br/>
 /api/v1/brand/55/pod/1/seriesdata/?format=json&username=your_username&api_key=your_apikey&startdate=2011-05-15<br/>